-This year we plan to introduce 'Talk Time', providing pupils with a public speaking platform in the class-room as well as Key Stage assemblies.
+Pupils are provided with a public speaking platform both in the class-room as well as Key Stage assemblies.

 Cross Curricular

 Speaking and listening skills are essential for progression in all areas of the curriculum.
 The children's skills enable them to communicate and express themselves in all areas of their work in school.
 We encourage children to take part in class and group discussions to express their opinions on topical issues which often take place in RE, PSHE and Citizenship.